jonnyarnold/learning-ruby/1-MyStory.md

 puts "One day, #{person1} and #{person2} went to space!
 They saw stars and flew past the moon. #{person1} played tennis with an alien and #{person2} drove the spaceship back to Earth."
 ```

-Press *Play* and you should be able to see your story!
+Press *Run* and you should be able to see your story!

 ## Oops!